dsc-courses/dsc10-2024-fa/syllabus.md

   science and machine learning platform, where you will work on assignments.
 We will show you how to use it in class.

-Make sure you can access all three sites ASAP.
+Make sure you can access all three sites.
 It's a good idea to bookmark them, too (though they're all linked at the top of this website).

 {: .warning }
 **We will not be using Canvas this quarter.
 You won't see this course on your Canvas at all, so don't be alarmed.
 In addition, please do not contact the staff through Canvas – we won't be able to read it!**

+### Syllabus Check

+To demonstrate that you have read and understood the policies on the syllabus and course website, you'll be asked to complete a [Syllabus Check](https://forms.gle/bKFYExLq6dR4usm68), which is a short quiz about the information contained on the syllabus and course website.
+You will earn participation credit by completing the Syllabus Check with a score of 80% or higher.

+If you have questions about any course-related policies in the future, always refer to the syllabus and course website first!

 ### Welcome Survey